transformgovsg/landing-zone/src/content/blog/20240101-gds-transformers.md

 While grant portals were our day jobs, our teams would knock on the doors of healthcare time and again throughout 2023.
 Alex tried to bring SafeEntry back as a peacetime product for hospitals and advocated for decentralised healthcare credentials, while Hoon Ling doggedly pursued a blood donation tracker with the Health Sciences Authority.
 We clearly knew that there were good problems for our teams to solve in healthcare.

-## Our first business opportunity came in the form of Kaki, a personal app that allows residents to generate summaries and insights tailored to the care documents and profiles stored within
+## Our first business opportunity came in the form of Kaki, a personal app that allows residents to generate summaries and insights tailored to the care documents and profiles stored within.

 ![The Kaki Team](https://rogueteacher.me/images/transformgovsg/photo_6091149046577216648_y.jpg)